Lebanon:Operations of the Islamic Resistance on Saturday, Au...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 8:30 a.m. with an offensive drone a deployment of “Israeli” troops at the “Hermon” Site, scoring a direct hit.

-- The Islamic Resistance fighters targeted at 12:00 p.m. the Al-Raheb Site with artillery shells, scoring direct hits.

-- The Islamic Resistance fighters targeted at 12:15 p.m. the Al-Raheb Site with an offensive drone, scoring direct hits.

-- The Islamic Resistance fighters targeted at 10:15 a.m. a deployment of “Israeli” troops near the “Misgav Am” Site with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 8:50 a.m. the Al-Marj Site with rocket artillery, scoring direct hits.

-- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, the Islamic Resistance fighters initiated an aerial operation with an offensive drone on the newly established headquarters of the Western Brigade south of the “Ya’ara” settlement, targeting the positions of its officers and soldiers, scoring accurate hits.
+- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes which also resulted in fires, the Islamic Resistance fighters initiated an aerial operation with a squadron of offensive drones on the headquarters of the Al-Sahl Battalion in the "Beit Hillel" Barracks, scoring direct hits.

-- The Islamic Resistance fighters targeted at 2:10 p.m. a deployment of “Israeli” troops at the vicinity of the Hadab Yaroun Site with artillery shells, scoring direct hits.
+- The Islamic Resistance fighters targeted the Birket Risha Site with the appropriate weapons, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}